iSmoothBlog/UFWApp/README.md

 cd UFWApp
 sudo make install
 ```
+**Note:**
-**Note:** This will wipe all profiles previously configured on your system to be replaced with UFWApp implementation.
+This will wipe all profiles configured on your system to be replaced with UFWApp implementation.

 ## Usage
 Exchange `*` with a selected profile: